AdobeDocs/experience-manager-64.pt-BR/help/sites-authoring/default-components-foundation.md

 Some are immediately available through component browser, various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).

-O uso de componentes básicos é suportado, mas eles foram substituídos por componentes principais que oferecem mais extensibilidade e flexibilidade.
+O uso de componentes de fundação é suportado, mas eles foram substituídos por componentes principais que ofertas mais extensibilidade e flexibilidade.

 >[!NOTE]
 >